carbon-design-system/carbon-components-angular/README.md

 Your project should use a module bundler - we recommend [webpack](https://webpack.js.org/).

-#### Install

-Then you'll be able to `npm install @peretz/neutrino` and `npm install @peretz/matter` and start importing components and styles.

 ### Contributing

 #### Quickstart
-- fork peretz/neutrino and clone it locally
+- fork ibm/carbon-components-angular and clone it locally
 - run `npm install` to grab all the dependencies, then `npm run demo:server` to start the demo server
 - **if you are adding a component**:
   - add a folder with your component code, styles, tests, and documentation README.md under `src`